hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

-The number of fractions ('n') the 'lifetime dose tolerance' toxicity you are interested in.
+The number of fractions ('n') for the 'lifetime dose tolerance' toxicity you are interested in.
 Note that this is converted to a BED_{a/b} so you can safely provide a 'nominal' value.
 If several apply, you can provide a single effective fractionation scheme's 'n'.